Real moduli space of stable rational curves revised: Moduli space of stable rational curves and Cactus groups

 \subsection{Coboundary categories and Drinfeld's Unitarization trick}

-Cacti and Pure cacti groups naturally arise in the theory of coboundary monoidal categories introduced by Drinfeld (\cite{Drinfeld_Quasi_Hopf}).
+\emph{Cactus} and \emph{Pure Cactus} groups naturally arise in the theory of coboundary monoidal categories introduced by Drinfeld (\cite{Drinfeld_Quasi_Hopf}).
 Following \cite{HK_cacti} we recall that a \emph{coboundary monoidal category} is a monoidal category $\calC$ together with a (functorial in $X,Y\in \calO b(\calC)$) commutor morphism:

 and yielding the following relations for all $X,Y,Z\in\calO b(\calC)$:

 where $\Phi_{X,Y,Z}: (X\otimes Y)\otimes Z \to X\otimes(Y\otimes Z)$ is the associativity isomorphism.